-• Sanitary pads, panty liners, and tampons as requested at no cost and no maximum allowance (Penal Code § 4023.5)
+Upon entrance into the facility: Sanitary pads, panty liners, and tampons at no cost and no maximum allowance (Penal Code § 4023.5)

-Upon request, each inmate shall also be allowed to continue to use materials necessary for personal hygiene with regard to their menstrual cycle and reproductive system, including, but not limited to, sanitary pads, panty-liners and tampons at no cost to the incarcerated person.
+Each inmate shall also be allowed to continue to use materials necessary for personal hygiene with regard to their menstrual cycle and reproductive system, including, but not limited to, sanitary pads, panty-liners and tampons at no cost to the incarcerated person.
 In addition, they shall be allowed two (2) birth control measures as prescribed by a physician, nurse practitioner, certified nurse midwife or physician assistant.